tweag/nickel/doc/manual/syntax.md

 # Nickel Syntax

-## Simple types
+## Simple values

-There are tree basic kind of values in Nickel :
+There are three basic kind of values in Nickel :
  1. numeric values,
  2. boolean values,
  3. strings.